Emergency Preparedness Planning: Keeping Calm in a Crisis

-According to FirstService Residential’s Dan Farrar, general manager for the Ironwood Community in Palm Desert, California, your committee’s first step should be to speak with other communities that have already developed a plan.
-This will enable you to better understand what should go into your plan so you can clarify your mission, as well as determine what volunteers will need to do and what resources you’ll require to fulfill that mission.
+2. Define your mission.According to FirstService Residential’s Dan Farrar, general manager for the Ironwood Community in Palm Desert, California, your committee’s first step should be to speak with other communities that have already developed emergency plans.
+This will enable you to better understand what should go into your emergency plans so you can clarify your mission, as well as determine what volunteers will need to do and what resources you’ll require to fulfill that mission.

 For example, the Ironwood Community wanted to establish an orderly way to check on the welfare of residents in every home.
 “People make a lot of assumptions,” says Farrar, “and we didn’t want that to result in a home being overlooked.
 So we came up with a process that included tagging each home with ribbons when they’d been checked.”

-If you don’t already have one, create a list with emergency contact information, including phone numbers, addresses and websites, and distribute this list throughout the community.
+3. Know whom to contact and where to turn.If you don’t already have one, create a list with emergency contact information, including phone numbers, addresses and websites, and distribute this list throughout the community.
 Be sure to include local hospitals, radio stations, onsite security staff, utility companies and your property management company on the list.

-Training is a critical part of any emergency preparedness plan because knowing how to quickly respond in an emergency can save lives.
+5. Get appropriate training.Training is a critical part of emergency preparedness planning because knowing how to quickly respond in an emergency can save lives.
 Melissa Ramsey, vice president of community and lifestyle services at FirstService Residential, believes that “training in CPR [cardiopulmonary resuscitation] and first aid are always good for board members and other staff to have.”
 A Red Cross instructor already, Ramsey received additional training through a federal initiative called the Certified Emergency Response Training (CERT) program.
 CERT is offered at no cost in 28 states by local fire, medical and other emergency management personnel to help citizens be prepared for emergencies.